 In 1895, the first track laid directly into Jerome was the United Verde & Pacific Railway, which originated from Jerome Junction near Chino Valley.
 With 186 curves on the short 26-mile narrow gauge stretch, the Railroad became known as the crookedest line in the world.
 The builder, William Andrews Clark, also owned United Verde Copper Company and would continue to leave his indelible imprint on the area, including a town with his namesake.

-The shift from underground to open pit mining led to a complete restructuring of Jerome and the surrounding area.
-Construction of a new smelter began on the valley floor and on an entirely new town.
-Clarkdale — named after William Andrews Clark — was Arizona’s first company town and designed with precision planning and technological advancements far from the norm in the early 1900s.
+The shift from underground to open-pit mining led to a complete restructuring of Jerome and the surrounding area.
+Construction of a new smelter began on the valley floor, changing the bucolic landscape, choking out farms and orchards but creating an entirely new town.
+Clarkdale — named after William Andrews Clark — was Arizona’s first company town, designed with precision planning and technological advancements far from the norm in the early 1900s.
 The community of sturdy brick homes included modern conveniences such as electricity, sewer and copper piping.

 The first excursion train of the Verde Canyon Railroad rolled out of the Clarkdale depot on November 23, 1990.
-It carried neither freight nor ore, only people.
-They were not seeking a better way of life, but the beauty of a wild river-carved canyon where eagles nest among high cliffs and wind makes music in the cottonwoods.
+It carried neither freight nor ore, only people, seeking the beauty of a wild river-carved canyon where eagles nest among high cliffs and wind makes music in the cottonwoods.
 Along the way they hoped to catch a glimmer of the ones who came before, whose perseverance, vision and hard work made it all possible.
 That’s what a railroad is: not just lengths of iron linking one place to another, but a symbolic connection of the past to the present.

-Today people travel from all over the world to ride the rails into the Verde Canyon — an average of 90,000 people per year.
+People travel from all over the world to ride the rails into the Verde Canyon — an average of 90,000 people per year.
 They come to experience the sights and to revel in the casual elegance of train travel as they discover the heritage of the landscape.
 It’s a journey worth taking.
-It is the scenery that lures them but it is the Railroad that still brings them … because it’s always a good day when you’re on a train.
+It is the scenery that lures them, but it is the Railroad that still brings them … because it’s always a good day when you’re on a train.